rsyslog/rsyslog/source/configuration/basic_structure.rst

 - actions consist of the action call itself (e.g. ":omusrmsg:") as well as all action-defining configuration statements ($Action... directives)

-- $Action... directives **must** be specified in front of the action they are intended to configure
+- if legacy format is used (see below), $Action... directives **must** be specified in front of the action they are intended to configure

 - some config directives automatically refer to their previous values after being applied, others not.
 See the respective doc for details.
 Be